jxnblk/blog/src/pages/blog/two-steps-forward.md

 If you've built something with Theme UI, [I'd love to hear about it](https://mobile.twitter.com/jxnblk/status/1235658542306246657).

+## We don't need roads

+What does the future of styling with the *Design Graph* look like?
+I hope to see more sophisticated tooling and an expanding ecosystem of interoperable libraries.
+Though the promise of CSS-in-JS is huge, there are still tons of improvements we can make on top of a common format.
+Things like built-in background-aware color contrast checks, generative functions to create themes,
+...

 <!--
 Outro
 - recap of things theme-ui keeps